fromtimeimportsleep/Sem4/README.md

 Summary of what happened (topics covered) in classes this week could go here

-## Monday

-- **CS 218** - Continuation of Binary Search, discussion of subarray sum and square root questions
-- **CS 219** - High-level overview of the course, basic terminologies
-- **CS 208** - How to model timetable scheduling problem, Syntax and Semantics of Logic
-- **CS 240** - Familiarization with numpy, pandas, scipy

 ## Tuesday

 - **CS 208** - More on Syntax and Semantics, various terminologies